davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 # Cloud Native Blue/Green Deployment Strategy using Argo Rollouts

 ## Introduction
 One important topic in the `Cloud Native` is the `Microservice Architecture`.
 We are not any more dealing with one monolithic application.
-We have several applications that have dependencies on each other and also have other dependencies like brokers or data bases.
+We have several applications that have dependencies on each other and also have other dependencies like brokers or databases.

-Applications have their own life cycle, so we should be able to execute independent blue/green deployment.
-All the applications and dependencies will not change its version at the same time.
+Applications have their own life cycle, so we should be able to execute independent Blue/Green deployment.
+All the applications and dependencies will not change their version at the same time.

 Another important topic in the `Cloud Native` is `Continuous Delivery`.
 If we are going to have several applications doing Blue/Green deployment independently we have to automate it.
-We will use **Helm**, **Argo Rollouts**, **Openshift GitOps** and of course **Red Hat Openshift** to help us.
+We will use **Helm**, **Argo Rollouts**, **Openshift GitOps**, and of course **Red Hat Openshift** to help us.

 [**Argo Rollouts**](https://argoproj.github.io/argo-rollouts/) is a Kubernetes controller and set of CRDs which provide advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.
 In this demo we are going to use blue-green capabilities.